 1. Joist direction

-2. On-centre spacing
+2. On-center spacing

 3. Bearing walls